NCATS-Tangerine/translator-testing-framework/README.md

 ## Fork purpose

 The purpose of this fork is to extend the Translator Testing Framework's capabilities to incorporate [TranQL](https://github.com/NCATS-Tangerine/tranql) queries.\
-Note: if running the dev server for TranQL, you need to use [this fork](https://github.com/frostyfan109/tranql/).
+**Note:** if running the dev server for TranQL, you need to use [this fork](https://github.com/frostyfan109/tranql/).
+This is because the type of the `type` property for nodes and edges varies in the main repository.

 TranQL is a query language for interactive exploration of federated knowledge graphs.
 Its queries may span multiple reasoners, namely, ICEES, Gamma, RTX, and (partially) Indigo.